Consensys/quorum/docs/Consensus/ibft/ibft.md

 Istanbul BFT does not add new block header fields.
 Instead, it follows Clique in repurposing the `ethash` header fields as follows:

 - `nonce`: Proposer proposal regarding the account defined by the beneficiary field.
-    - Should be `NONCE_DROP` to propose deauthorizing beneficiary as a existing validator.
+    - Should be `NONCE_DROP` to propose deauthorizing beneficiary as an existing validator.
     - Should be `NONCE_AUTH` to propose authorizing beneficiary as a new validator.
     - **Must** be filled with zeroes, `NONCE_DROP` or `NONCE_AUTH`
 - `mixHash`: Fixed magic number `0x63746963616c2062797a616e74696e65206661756c7420746f6c6572616e6365` for Istanbul block identification.